-The Carl D. Perkins Career and Technical Education Improvement Act of 2006 calls upon states to create programs of study as sequences of academic and technical coursework that help all students attain a post-secondary degree and/or an industry recognized certificate, credential, or licensure.
-The title and codes for each Career Cluster and Career Pathway as it relates to a Delaware program of study can be found in the CareerClusters Framework - Delaware Program of Study Crosswalk on the DOE CTE website at: http://www.doe.k12.de.us/domain/384.
+Strengthening Career and Technical Education for the 21st Century (known as Perkins V) calls upon states to create programs of study as sequences of academic and technical coursework that help all students attain a post- secondary degree and/or an industry recognized certificate, credential, or licensure.
+The title and codes for each Career Cluster and Career Pathway as it relates to a Delaware program of study can be found in the CareerClusters Framework - Delaware Program of Study Crosswalk on the DOE CTE website.